Was Russia behind the coup in Mali? | DW | 26.08.2020

 "Russia has not been involved in any major arms deals with Mali, except for the 2016 deal when Mali signed a contract with Russia for an estimated four Mi-35M combat helicopters," Alexandra Kuimova, a researcher with SIPRI's Arms and Military Expenditure Program, told DW.

-The Think Tank, CSIS has done extensive research on Russia's growing influence in Africa in recent years.
-The Kremlin has deepened its economic and military ties with the continent, especially when Russia was slapped with Western sanctions in 2014 — prompting a scramble for permissive markets and partners.
+The think tank, CSIS has done extensive research on Russia's growing influence in Africa in recent years.
+The Kremlin has deepened its economic and military ties with the continent, especially when Russia was slapped with Western sanctions in 2014 — prompting a scramble for markets and partners.

-In the last ten years, Russia's principal arms exports to the African continent — excluding Egypt — accounted for 16%, according to SIPRI.
+According to SIPRI, in the last 10 years, Russia accounted for 16% of total arms exports to the African continent — excluding Egypt.

 Every country uses its strong points, she said, adding that it's complicated for Russia to get trade items that they can offer to African countries on the top of what is being provided by Western governments and China.